DillyzThe1/DillyzRoleApi/README.md

 The rest of API was written out of my knowledge of unity and past experiences.

 # Note
 You will need Reactor for this.
-This is provided in the download.
+This is provided in the download, but can also be excluded.
 The original file of Reactor: https://github.com/NuclearPowered/Reactor/actions If you have any problems with this api or me as a creator, feel free to ping me in my server or the reactor server.
 (DM's are off)
 Discord: https://discord.gg/Xfk4FUep